si/11ty/posts/aside/2011/downing-street-is-somewhere-to.md

   - "youth"
 ---

-As part of a new initiative from [Somewhere To](http://www.somewhereto.com/number10) â€“ a collaborative projectÂ between Livity, Legacy Trust UK and Channel 4 to find space for youths to express themselves â€“ Downing Street offered a selection of passionate youngsters the chance to use the building for free-running, perform speaking word and practice boxing.
+As part of a new initiative from [Somewhere To](http://www.somewhereto.com/number10) "“ a collaborative project between Livity, Legacy Trust UK and Channel 4 to find space for youths to express themselves "“ Downing Street offered a selection of passionate youngsters the chance to use the building for free-running, perform speaking word and practice boxing.